cabloy/zova/zova-docs/guide/essentials/modularization/directory-structure.md

 ## Development suggestions

-Cabloy-Front has planned the modules/suites so that we can start business development immediately in the specified directory.
+Zova has planned the modules/suites so that we can start business development immediately in the specified directory.
 The following conventions are only suggestions and are not mandatory:

 1. Suite `suite/a-demo`: Contains some test or demo code, which can be disabled during build
 2. Suite `suite/a-home`: Development in this suite